BenAuYeung/blog-post/post.md

 QA Automation at Global Personals
 =================================

-Hi there, my name is Joe Xie and I joined the Global Personals Development Team as a developer in test in September 2013.
-Global have successfully started automation tests for a year before I joined and during the last ten months, we also made quite a lot progresses in test automation.
+I joined the Global Personals Development Team as a developer in test in September 2013.
+Global had successfully started an automation testing programme for a year before I joined.
+During the last ten months, we've made quite a lot further improvement to our framework as well as massively increasing our test library.
 So here I would like to review what we have achieved and what I have learnt about automation.

 ### Framework
-Our automation scripts are written in Ruby and RSpec is our test framework to write automation tests.
-As most of our product are web application, we also use capybara to simulate real users interact with the application.
-Furthermore, capybara combines with selenium driver allows us to run automation scripts with modern browsers such as Firefox, Chrome and IEs.
-It's worthing nothing that we don't use cucumber in our test automation.
-Because it could easily increase the complexity such as parsing the keywords with regular expression.
-Instead we create our own DSL can make the specs clean and readable.
+The tools are RSpec, Capybara and different drivers.
+As communicated with other testers, cucumber is a very popular tool in their automation platform.
+However, here at Global we don't use it.
+Simply because it increases the complexity of automation.
+Parsing the keywords could be horrible as well as writing regular expression.
+Just create our own DSL can make the specs. clean and readable

 #### Page Object
 To build our DSL, we use Page Object Pattern.
 The idea is to encapsulate the page's behaviours into the page object, which is good for maintaining automation and increasing code readability.
 Below is an example of login page object